-Kennebunkport Parks and Recreation Race Kennebunkport has a homogenous population with respect to race and ethnicity.
+Figure 5-9 Enrollment at Kennebunk Consolidated School with live births.
+Enrollment data and projections prepared in 2015 provided by RSU 21.
+Birth data provided by the Maine Department of Health & Human Services, Center for Disease Control and Prevention.
+ENROLLMENT PROJECTIONS FOR THE CONSOLIDATED SCHOOL ARE BASED ON THE FOLLOWING INFORMATION: - HISTORICAL ENROLLMENT PATTERNS - POPULATION, ECONOMIC, AND LABOR TRENDS - US CENSUS DATA - HISTORICAL AND PROJECTED HOUSING DEVELOPMENT (NEW HOMES) - FIRST GRADE CLASS SIZES - NET PRESCHOOL MIGRATION TRENDS (FAMILIES WHO MOVE IN WITH PRE-SCHOOL AGED CHILDREN - NUMBER OF LIVE BIRTHS AND BIRTH TRENDS (SOURCE: MAINE REGIONAL SCHOOL UNIT 21 2015 ENROLLMENT PROJECTIONS) Race Kennebunkport has a homogenous population with respect to race and ethnicity.
 Almost 100% of the population is white.
 Less than 1% are American Indian and Alaska Natives, and less that 1% identify as some other race.
-Similarly, the population that identifies as two or more races is also under 1%.13 Income & Employment Median Household Income Kennebunkport residents earn more than the average household in York County.
-The median household income (MHI) in Kennebunkport is \$79,295, which is approximately 21% higher than that of York County (\$65,638) and 43% higher than the median household income in the state (\$55,425).
-This figure does not reflect the income of part time residents, which would likely shift the median income higher.
-The town's MHI grew by about 36% between 2009 and 2018, which is about double that of the state and US.15 When adjusting for inflation, median household income in Kennebunkport increased by about 18% during this time.
-Figure 5-9 displays the median household income in Kennebunkport, York County, and Maine, adjusted for inflation to 2018 dollars using the Consumer Price Index (CPI).
-From 2011 through 2016, MHI in Kennebunkport grew steadily, while that of the county, Maine, and US decreased slightly, when adjusting for inflation.
-In recent years, this trend has reversed as household income in Kennebunkport leveled off.
+Similarly, the population that identifies as two or more races is also under 1%.12 Income & Employment Median Household Income Kennebunkport residents earn more than the average household in York County.
+The median household income (MHI) in Kennebunkport is \$77,216, which is approximately 12% higher than that of York County (\$68,932) and 30% higher than the median household income in the state (\$59,483).13 This figure does not reflect the income of part time residents, which would likely shift the median income higher.
+The town's MHI grew by about 17% between 2012 and 2020, compared to 23% in the US and 22% in the state.14 When adjusting for inflation, median household income in Kennebunkport increased by about 7% during this time.
+Figure 5-10 displays the median household income in Kennebunkport, York County, and Maine, adjusted for inflation to 2021 dollars using the Consumer Price Index (CPI).
+From 2012 through 2017, MHI in Kennebunkport grew steadily.
+Data shows that MHI declined from 2019 to 2020.
+The estimated MHI for householders age 25 to 44 is \$86,484, compared to \$96,351 for 45 to 64-year-olds and \$37,171 for householders age 65 and over.15 It is possible that the recent decline in income is attributable to a smaller population of high-earning younger individuals.^a